gus-hub-tech/aws-elastic-beanstalk-express-js-sample/README.md

 ## Overview

 Learn how to build an automated continuous delivery pipeline that deploys your applications to AWS using AWS CodePipeline, AWS CodeBuild, and AWS CodeDeploy.
+AWS Elastic Beanstalk

 ## Architecture
 ![alt text](image.png)

 The pipeline includes:
-- **Source Stage**: AWS CodeCommit repository
+- **Source Stage**: GitHub repository
 - **Build Stage**: AWS CodeBuild for compilation and testing
 - **Deploy Stage**: AWS CodeDeploy for application deployment